RDU and DPE Connection Management

 The DPE populates at a fixed rate to ensure that the RDU is not overloaded with its requests.
 If multiple DPEs in the provisioning group are populating, the population time may be decreased as the requested instructions are sent to all DPEs in the provisioning group.
 After the DPE finishes populating, it is in the Ready state and fully synchronized with the RDU.

-You can view the DPE state from the administrator user interface (see Viewing Device Provisioning Engines) or from the DPE CLI (by using the show dpe command).
+You can view the DPE state from the administrator user interface (see Viewing Device Provisioning Engines, page 16-22) or from the DPE CLI (by using the show dpe command).